When you order your OMPF, the images are copied to a computer disk (CD) from EMPRS. This is an exact copy of your OMPF.

 Do not use Windows Explorer, Netscape or AOL, these browsers will not run the application and only show the system files that have no importance when relating document discrepancies to NPC personnel.

 In order to view the documents you must also have Adobe Reader, version 8.0 or greater.
-Once you have entered your password correctly and you receive errors, which is mostly caused by an older version of the Adobe Reader.
-You can install the Adobe Reader from the main menu of the CDROM (the “Welcome” page).
+Some newer versions of Adobe may not display all features.
+There are two Adobe versions on every CD sent out.
+Once you have entered your password correctly and you receive an error, the most likely cause is you have an older version of Adobe Reader.
+You can install a compatible version of Adobe Reader from the main menu of the CDROM (the “Welcome” page).

 Once you receive the CD, place the CD in your CD-ROM drive.
 If the program does not run automatically, go to Start on your computer and select Run.
 Enter your drive letter, colon,